bramz/rootwire.space/content/post/golang-discord-bot.md

 }
 ```
 ## Handling Commands
 Now we can use our command handler function to parse commands passed to the bot.
 The bot will respond accordingly when a command has been triggered.
-For an example instance we will be parsing the `!test` command.
+For an example instance, we will be parsing the `!test` command.
 ```
 func handleCmd(d *discordgo.Session, msg *discordgo.MessageCreate) {
     user := msg.Author